GaurishBudhiraja/DAS-Physical-Threat-Detection/README.md

 # Overview

 Submarine optical-fiber cables form a critical component of global communications infrastructure.
-Although these cables are designed primarily for data transmission, the optical fiber itself can also act as a distributed sensing medium.
+Although these cables are primarily designed for data transmission, the optical fiber can also function as a distributed sensing medium.

 **Distributed Acoustic Sensing (DAS)** transforms an optical fiber into a dense array of virtual acoustic sensing locations.
-Mechanical disturbances near the cable generate detectable changes in the optical signal, making DAS suitable for continuous monitoring of physical activity around submarine cables.
+Mechanical disturbances occurring near the cable generate measurable changes in the optical signal, allowing the fiber to continuously sense physical activity along its route.

-This research develops and evaluates a machine-learning framework for **physical vessel-threat detection around submarine optical-fiber cables**.
+This repository presents a machine-learning framework for **physical vessel-threat detection around submarine optical-fiber cables using Distributed Acoustic Sensing**.

-The central objective is to determine whether the spatial, spectral, morphological, and temporal structure contained in DAS measurements can be exploited to improve detection of vessels operating within a defined proximity to the cable.
+The research investigates whether the spatial, spectral, morphological, coherence-based, and temporal structure contained within DAS measurements can improve detection of vessels operating within a defined proximity to a submarine cable.

-The research is organized into **nine hypotheses (H1–H9)** and culminates in an integrated machine-learning pipeline combining:
+The research is organized into **nine experimental hypotheses (H1–H9)** and culminates in an integrated physical-threat detection pipeline combining:

 - Spatial feature engineering
 - Spectral characterization
-- Spatial morphology and channel coherence
+- Spatial morphology
+- Adjacent-channel coherence
 - Temporal dynamics
-- Higher-order temporal derivatives
+- Higher-order temporal dynamics
-- Fold-contained feature selection
+- Feature selection
 - Distance-aware auxiliary learning
 - Probability calibration
 - Threat-aware decision making
 - Temporal persistence

-The final system is evaluated using **10-fold leave-one-day-out cross-validation**, where each complete recording day is held out as an unseen test set.
+The final system is evaluated using **10-fold leave-one-day-out cross-validation**, with each complete recording day held out as an unseen test fold.

 ---